POETRY STUDIES & CREATIVE POETRY CFP

 The Poetry Studies & Creative Poetry Area invites proposals from two kinds of panelists: those reading original poetry and those delivering short papers on some aspect of American poetry.

 Creative Poetry: Panelists will have 15 minutes each to present their own work.
 There will be time at the end of the session for interaction with the audience.
-Please submit an abstract that describes your project along with a title, a short bio, and 3 sample poems.
+Please submit an abstract that describes your project along with a presentation title and 3 sample poems.

 Do not email your proposal.
 Only proposals submitted to the online system will be considered: http://pcaaca.org/national-conference/proposing-a-presentation-at-the-conference/

 Online submission instructions: Register or log in.
 Include your name, affiliation, and a short bio on your account as you would like them to appear in the program.
 Select the subject area Poetry Studies & Creative Poetry.
-Enter your proposal’s title (something that will grab attention in the program), an abstract of no more than 250 words, a short bio of no more than 50 words, and an attachment of 3 sample poems in 1 document (for creative proposals).
-Please proofread your name, affiliation, title, and abstract closely as this text will become part of the program if your proposal is selected.
+Enter your proposal’s title (something that will grab attention in the program) and an abstract of no more than 250 words.
+Please proofread closely as this text will become part of the program if your proposal is selected.
+For creative proposals only, also include an attachment of 3 sample poems in 1 document.
 Submit only 1 proposal to 1 area.
 [Exception: Those who submit a proposal of creative work may also submit a paper proposal to this area or to another subject area.]